 The Japanese Collection is also responsible for collecting materials published in the field of Japan studies in the humanities published in North America, Europe, and other imprint areas outside of Japan.

 As a rule, the Japanese Collection does not acquire materials in the natural sciences, the physical sciences, engineering, mathematics, medicine, or law.
 Science and medicine have been collected only as they relate to the historical development of the area.
 Other subjects in which materials are acquired very selectively include forestry, environmental studies, folk medicine, and public health.

 The primary focus of collection development is on the following: monographs, monographic series, serials, proceedings, facsimiles, reprints, audiovisual materials, and electronic resources.
 Daily print newspapers are only collected on an exceptional basis.
 Dissertations, exhibition catalogs, government documents, pamphlets, maps, and textbooks are acquired very selectively.
 Manuscripts and ephemera are collected selectively, with library approval.
-In principle, the East Asia Library relies on the Film Study Center for the acquisition of feature films.
+In principle, the East Asia Library relies on the Yale Film Archive for the acquisition of feature films.
 Collection funds are not used for rare books except on special occasions.